golang/proposal/design/56345-structured-logging.md

 func (v Value) Uint64() uint64
     Uint64 returns v's value as a uint64.
 It panics if v is not an unsigned integer.

+package slogtest

+FUNCTIONS

+func TestHandler(h slog.Handler, results func() []map[string]any) error
+    TestHandler tests a slog.Handler.
+If TestHandler finds any misbehaviors, it returns an error for each, combined into a single error with errors.Join.

+    TestHandler installs the given Handler in a slog.Logger and makes several calls to the Logger's output methods.

+    The results function is invoked after all such calls.
+It should return a slice of map[string]any, one for each call to a Logger output method.
+    The keys and values of the map should correspond to the keys and values of the Handler's output.
+Each group in the output should be represented as its own nested map[string]any.

+    If the Handler outputs JSON, then calling encoding/json.Unmarshal with a `map[string]any` will create the right data structure.
 ```